bannerblack/SvelteKit-Tauri-Setup-Script/README.md

 ---

+### Contribute

-Feel free to fork and customize!
+Feel free to fork and customize or contribute by adding a script for another language!